iamthenoname/iamtheno.name/content/posts/from-hype-to-leverage/index.en.md

 compelling horror story, but it relies on the same fantasy of a disembodied force acting without constraints.

-Here, too, the fantasy collides with the immense friction of the physical and social world.
+But here too, the fantasy collides with the immense friction of the physical and social world.
 An AI bent on global domination cannot simply *think* its way to victory; it must act.
 And action leaves a footprint.
 The gap between a brilliant plan and its execution in our messy reality